sercand/kuberesolver/README.md

 ### RBAC

 You need give `GET` and `WATCH` access to the `endpoints` if you are using RBAC in your cluster.

+### Using With TLS

+You need to a certificate with name `service-name.namespace` in order to connect with TLS to your services.